It’s hard work pedaling/pushing a loaded bike up a mountain, but the mountain pays you back with an equal descent, right? Often the same day?

 My plan was to complete all 48 states between May 23, 2016 and August 21, 2017 – 12,500 miles in 16 months.
 Easy-peasy.
 781 miles per month.

 But reality again intervened.
 Factoring detours for food, water, campgrounds, lodging, etc., I pedaled, on average, 1.6 miles for every mile of progress along my routes.

 12,500 miles became 20,000.
 1250 miles per month.
 Not as easy, nor as peasy.
 I’d have to cut miles and eat a lot more food than I’d planned.

 But reality had yet another lesson: Consuming ever-more calories does not work.
 No matter how much more I ate each day – and I was voracious! – I continued to lose weight.
 And stamina.

 Until a couple of years later, when I noticed a study reported in Science Advances in June of 2019, which found “… evidence for an alimentary energy supply limit in humans of ~2.5× BMR [basal metabolic rate]; greater expenditure requires drawing down the body’s energy stores.”

 Do more, and you will consume yourself, as well as your daily bread.
 No matter how much of it you eat.
 Sounds simple … in hindsight.

-As a astronomy writer, I should have anticipated that the fundamentals of physics would so govern that aspect of human physiology, as well as all else in the universe.
+As an astronomy writer, I should have anticipated that the fundamentals of physics would limit that aspect of human physiology, as well as all else in the universe.